 Rift Rivals Events

-Rift Rivals involve competitive League of Legends regions from all over the globe.
-There are currently five distinct types of events:
+Rift Rivals involve the biggest and most accomplished regions in competitive League of Legends.
+There are currently two distinct events:

-- Rift Rivals Blue—a competition between Europe (EU LCS) and North America (NA LCS).
+- Rift Rivals NA vs EU—a competition between North America (LCS) and Europe (LEC).

-- Rift Rivals Red—a competition between China (LPL), South Korea (LCK), and Taiwan (LMS).
+- Rift Rivals LCK-LPL-LMS-LPL —a competition between South Korea (LCK), China (LPL), Taiwan (LMS), and Vietnam (VCS).

 Why Watch Rift Rivals?

-As you might have guessed, Rift Rivals aren’t the most high-stakes events.
-Even so, watching them will give you a good idea of the power level of your region compared to its closest competitors.
-Not only that but Rift Rivals act as a great appetizer for anyone hungry for more international tournaments.
+Rift Rivals aren’t the most high-stakes events in the LoL esports scene.
+Even so, watching them can give you a good idea of the power level of your region compared to its closest competitors.
+Not only that but it’s a great appetizer for anyone hungry for more international tournaments.

-Finally, this event is the last opportunity for the best teams in their regions to hone their playstyles before the upcoming League of Legends World Championship (Worlds).
-And rest assured, no high-level team is going to miss it.
+Finally, this event is the last opportunity for the best teams in their regions to test themselves against international competition before the upcoming League of Legends World Championship (Worlds).
+And rest assured, no high-level team will want to miss it.